hashicorp/terraform-provider-aws/website/docs/d/ssm_patch_baseline.html.markdown

     * `configuration` - The value of the yum repo configuration.
     * `name` - The name specified to identify the patch source.
     * `products` - The specific operating system versions a patch repository applies to.
-* `json` - The json representation of the patchbaseline